Gruber

 Contents

-• Quick tour — a whistle-stop tour of all of Gruber
+• Quick tour — a whistle-stop tour of everything

-• Core — essential primitives that use or build on web-standards
+• Core — essentials that use or build on web-standards

-• Testing — ensure your code does what you thought it does
+• Testing — ensure your code does what you expected

 About

-Gruber is a collection of modules for creating isomorphic JavaScript applications, that means web-standards JavaScript on the front- and back-end.
-It's a bet that web-standards aren't going to change, so our apps don't break in the future.
+Gruber is a collection of modules for creating isomorphic JavaScript applications.
+That means using the same web standards developed for the browser in backend runtimes.
+Web-standards aren't going to change, so apps based on them are less likely break in the future.
 There's also a hope that WinterTG works some stuff out.
-(Previously WinterCG, which is a good step!)

 Gruber acknowledges that web-standards don't do everything we want (at least yet!) and that they aren't implemented properly everywhere either.
-For this reason, the core of Gruber is agnostic and attempts to make sensible building blocks on top of them.
-Then there are helpers for using specific runtimes and modules that build around those common primitives.
+For this reason, Gruber tries to be as agnostic as possible and makes building blocks on top of them.
+There are integrations with specific runtimes & libraries and modules that build around those common primitives.

 Gruber itself is a library and can be used however you like.
 The rest are patterns which you can apply if you like.
 Patterns are ways of structuring your code if you don't already have opinions on the matter.
 They also help to explain why Gruber is made in the way it is.